Reebok India accuses former top execs of $157 million fraud

 According to local media reports, the company alleged that the two former officials stole products, set up secret warehouses, fudged accounts and engaged in fictitious sales for several years.

-The reports also said Reebok alleged that the two officials ran an unauthorized franchise referral program and money was collected on the pretext of opening new stores against instructions from Adidas.
+The reports also said Reebok alleged that the two officials ran an unauthorised franchise referral program and money was collected on the pretext of opening new stores against instructions from Adidas.

 Adidas bought U.S. rival Reebok in August 2005 for $3.8 billion but their Indian operations were merged only in 2011.